gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     | Make the left motor run.
     | ``speed`` values are **integers** from -5 to 5.
     | Default ``speed`` is 1.
-    | If speed < 0 the motor turns the wheel forward.
+    | If speed < 0 the motor turns the wheel backward.
     | ``duration`` values are **integers** above 0.
     | Default ``duration`` is None.
     | The motor will stop after a given duration in milliseconds.